apache/spark/dev/README_RELEASE_AIRFLOW.md

 ## Prepare PyPI "release" packages

-At this point we release an official package:
+At this point we release an official package (they should be copied and renamed from the previously released RC candidates in "${AIRFLOW_SOURCES}/dist":

-- Build the package:

-    ```shell script
-    python setup.py compile_assets sdist bdist_wheel
-    ```

 - Verify the artifacts that would be uploaded:

     ```shell script
+    cd "${AIRFLOW_SOURCES}"
     twine check dist/*
     ```